0x1uke/lurker/README.md

 # Lurker
 Lurker is a cross-platform, companion implant to Cobalt Strike built with Go

-* **WARNING: the imroc/req HTTP client currently has a HIGH severity vulnerability, CVE-2024-45258.**
-* This module will be replaced at some point, but use at your own risk.

 Lurker is currently tested on:
 * Windows
 * Linux